affilirator/thekitchen-pot/src/content/blog/how-to-use-a-double-boiler.md

 After one hour, pour the mixture and use your ordinary scouring pad to clean the pot.
 It will be restored to its original glister in seconds and without any hassle!

-## How to Use a Double Boiler - the Bottom Line
+## How to Use a Double Boiler – the Bottom Line

 A [double boiler](https://www.webstaurantstore.com/blog/2406/what-is-a-double-boiler.html) is a useful kitchen appliance, especially if you like trying out new recipes.
 You will need the appliance to slow cook food items that do not require intense heating or direct contact with heat.

 To get the best results, you should always ensure that you do not fill the lower pan.
-This way, you'll be sure that your food will only be steamed (there will be no direct contact with heat whatsoever).
+This way, you’ll be sure that your food will only be steamed (there will be no direct contact with heat whatsoever).

-If you've been wondering how to use a double boiler effectively, then this article will answer all your questions.
-We've detailed how to use and clean it to achieve the best results.
+If you’ve been wondering how to use a double boiler effectively, then this article will answer all your questions.
+We’ve detailed how to use and clean it to achieve the best results.

-## How to Use a Double Boiler - FAQ
+## How to Use a Double Boiler – FAQ

 ### How much water do I put in a double boiler?